Best place to find information and services that your council provides...

 Every authority is required to adopt a Code of Conduct that sets out rules governing the behaviour of its elected members.
 The code also covers co-opted and independent members of the local authority, including parish councils.

-If you wish to complain about the conduct of a Member of St Helens Council or any Parish Council in St Helens, please read the guidance notes and submit your complaint in writing to the address shown below:
+If you wish to complain about the conduct of a Member of St Helens Council or any Parish Council in St Helens, please read the complaint guidance notes and submit your complaint in writing to the address below: